 Plant prints, copper pipes, UV light, two channel video (05:00)

 In the work On the Tip of the Tongue, Franzén takes a closer look at the history of Dieffenbachia, a plant commonly known as Dumb Cane.
 The sap inside the cane and the leaves of the plant is toxic.
-If it comes into contact with the tongue it causes an immediate swelling that prevents speech, thereof the name ‘dumb’.
-Dieffenbachia is native to the Caribbean where it was used by plantation owners as a means of torture during the slave era.
-Today, Dumb Cane is one of the most common houseplants and it is frequently used as an ornamental plant in public environments in Sweden and elsewhere but the history behind its name is little known.
+If it comes in contact with the tongue it causes an immediate swelling that prevents speech, thereof the name ‘dumb cane’.
+Dieffenbachia is native to the Caribbean where its speech inhibiting properties was used as a means of torture by planters in the slave era.
+Today, Dumb Cane is one of the most common houseplants in Sweden and elsewhere but the history behind its name is little known.